 The Coliseum and Exposition Park are easily accessible from Interstate 110 (aka the Harbor Freeway) and the Metro Rail Expo Line.

 NOTE: Print-at-home tickets (aka PDFs) are no longer allowed in the NFL, as part of a League-wide mandate.
-Due to this change in policy, most Rams’ tickets for the 2019 season will be mobile-only.
+Due to this change in policy, most Rams’ tickets will be mobile-only.
 All single game, forwarded and resale tickets will be mobile-only as well as a portion of season tickets.
 For more info, visit the Rams Mobile Ticketing page.

 Parking & Rideshare